strzelca/EmuCPU/README.md

 EmuCPU is an emulator for a CPU I designed.

 * It's 16 bit
-* It has 2 registers (A and B) and a Program Counter
+* It has 2 registers (A and B), a Program Counter, a Stack Pointer, a Base Pointer and a Flags register.
-* Its ISA has 6 instructions
+* Its ISA has 9 instructions
 * Program it's stored in a Memory, which size is defined at compile time.
+* It has a Stack, which is also stored in the Memory, SP is defined using ALIGN.

 ## What is the ISA?
 The ISA is the instruction set of the CPU.
-It has 6 instructions, MOV, ADD, SUB, MUL, DIV and INC.
+It has 6 instructions, MOV, ADD, SUB, MUL, DIV, INC, ALIGN, PUSH, POP.
 Math it's done with using boolean logic, not C math operators.

 ## How do I use it?